IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

  proceeding to evaluate `body`.
 (In the CK machine, `V` is substituted for every occurrence of `x` in `body`, which is then evaluated).

- 2. `F` is an application of a bultin function to a (possibly empty) list of values.
+ 2. `F` is an application of a builtin function to a (possibly empty) list of values.

  3. `F` is something else (a constant for example): in this case an error occurs.